sSlepa/Flappy-Bila/README.md

 3. **Avoid Obstacles:** Navigate through the pipes without colliding.
 4. **Score Points:** Pass through pipes to increase your score.

----

 ## 🛠️ Development Details

 - **Unity Version:** 2021.3 LTS
 - **Language:** C#

-## 📧 Contact

-For questions or feedback, reach out at **your-email@example.com** or open an issue in this repository.

----

 Happy Flapping! 🐦